adnguyen/2016_Protein_stability_evolution/Documents/Protocols/Protocols.md

  * Place in bullet blender and homogenize for 15 s, top speed; immediately place on ice

 2. Centrifuge 4 C for 5 minutes to remove large particulates and transfer supernatant to ultracentrifuge tube.
-3. Ultracentrifuge 100,000 g at 4 C
+3. Ultracentrifuge 100,000 g at 4 C 20 minutes
 4. Quantify protein concentration
 5. Temperature 50-100 ug of protein (in 50-100 uL vol, so 1 ug/ uL)  treat (in a thermocycler) over 10 points: 15, 20, 25, 30, 35, 40, 45, 50, 55, 60 C
  * Have 4-6 replicates per temperature treatment
- * Save 2-3 replicates to show that your treatments aren't lost and Ultracentrifuge 100,000 g at 4 C  for the rest of the replicates
+ * Save 2-3 replicates to show that your treatments aren't lost and Ultracentrifuge 100,000 g at 4 C 20 minutes  for the rest of the replicates
 6. Quantify protein concentration and run samples on polyacrylamide gels.
  * The temperature treated, non centrifuged samples (we refer to them as "TOtal") should not decrease in concentration
  * You should detect temperature depedent unfolding across temperatures after ultracentrifugation (fraction non-denatured)